-When flying long haul I always choose layovers in countries I have not visited previously.
+When flying long haul we always choose layovers in countries we have not visited previously.
 This time round we choose a flight leaving Gibraltar for our big move to Australia via Germany which gave us the opportunity to have a 10 hour lay over in Munich and luckily without realising we were there to celebrate the closing of Oktoberfest!

 Munichs Oktoberfest, held at Theresienwiese, is the largest in the country and is a 16 day volkfest (beer festival and travelling funfair) running from mid-september to the first Sunday of October.
 Millions of people from all over the world attend this annual festival to indulge in the finest beer.